avaneev/biteopt/README.md

 minima) may not be handled well by this strategy, but in practice this strategy strives to provide "minimum among minima" nevertheless.

+The CBEOOptimizer2 class is a further evolution of this strategy.
+Involves an accidentally discovered mysterious "previous attempt intermix" operation.
+This version provides a quite fast convergence time, a very small code size and minimal memory requirement (no ancestors nor history is used by this strategy).
+The only drawback is that this strategy requires 2 instead of 1 random number generator calls per parameter on each step.

 The CBEOHive class implements "hive" optimization strategy which utilizes several CBEOOptimizer objects in parallel exchanging solutions between them.
 This can offer a benefit for some "hard" functions by reducing the